acgetchell/CDT-plusplus/docs/reproducibility.md

 produce the same topology.
 The neighboring metadata manifest, render manifest, and image policy are specified in the [viewer contract](viewer.md).

+Canonical PNG regeneration is version-locked separately from stochastic replay: `viewer/manifests/v1/hero.json` records the exact CGAL and Qt versions and the same vcpkg baseline pinned by `vcpkg.json`.
+Run `just viewer-render` only on the manifest's canonical macOS toolchain when updating the committed raster; other environments use the structural smoke policy documented by the viewer contract.

 Payload parsing is supported for the repository's declared build matrix and pinned dependency set.
 Exact PCG prefixes replay on the same supported toolchain; transition traces replay when the starting manifold is identical.